School of Applied Social and Policy Sc.

 Teaching

-Karl developed and is course director of Ulster University’s prestigious Master of Public Administration programme that is delivered in close partnership with the Northern Ireland Civil Service.
+Karl teaches on Ulster University’s prestigious Master of Public Administration programme that is delivered in close partnership with the Northern Ireland Civil Service.
 He teaches Policy Analysis and Applied Government.
-He is a Senior Fellow of the Higher Education Academy.
+He is year one tutor for the programme and is a Senior Fellow of the Higher Education Academy.